jas-atwal/catweb/README.md

 ## Running the demo

 There are two parts to the demo.
 The first part will take you through the process of quickly creating a net new cloud native application in a matter of seconds.
-The process takes you through _scaffolding_ an application based on the **Cloud Native Application Bundle** `(CNAB)` specification using **Docker Application Designer** within Docker Desktop Enterprise.
+The process takes you through _scaffolding_ an application based on the **Cloud Native Application Bundle** `(CNAB)` specification using **Docker Application Designer** within `Docker Desktop Enterprise`.
 The second part will go through the process of using _GitHub_, _DDE_, _DTR_, and _UCP_.

 This demo is designed to show a _build_, _share_, _run_ Docker workflow using a simple Flask-based web app, `catweb`.

-The basic flow is to intially build and run the app locally using Docker Desktop Enterprise, modify the web template to show how hot mounting a volume works, build an updated image, push to Docker Trusted Registry, then deploy on AWS using Docker Universal Control Plane.
+The basic flow is to intially build and run the app locally using Docker Desktop Enterprise, modify the web template to show how hot mounting a volume works, pushing the image to `Docker Trusted Registry` _optionally_ signing the image with `Docker Trusted Registry`, then deploying onto `AWS` using `Docker Universal Control Plane`.

 ## Build #1 - Application Designer